pingcap/docs-cn/system-variables.md

 # System Variables

-TiDB system variables behave similar to MySQL, in that settings may apply on a `SESSION`, `GLOBAL` or both `SESSION` and `GLOBAL` scope.
-Changes to `GLOBAL` scoped variables **only apply** to new connections to TiDB.
-Variables can be set with the [`SET` statement](/sql-statements/sql-statement-set-variable.md) on a per-session or global basis:
+TiDB system variables behave similar to MySQL with some differences, in that settings might apply on a `SESSION`, `INSTANCE`, or `GLOBAL` scope, or on a scope that combines `SESSION`, `INSTANCE`, or `GLOBAL`.

+- Changes to `GLOBAL` scoped variables **only apply to new connection sessions with TiDB**.
+Currently active connection sessions are not affected.
+These changes are persisted and valid after restarts.
+- Changes to `INSTANCE` scoped variables apply to all active or new connection sessions with the current TiDB instance immediately after the changes are made.
+Other TiDB instances are not affected.
+These changes are not persisted and become invalid after TiDB restarts.

+Variables can be set with the [`SET` statement](/sql-statements/sql-statement-set-variable.md) on a per-session, instance or global basis:

 ```sql
 # These two identical statements change a session variable